 What are the Major Differences Between GATE & CSIR NET?

-Agencies who conducts these exams have got their respective scenarios for organizing them.
-Characteristics which are the pillars of these two exams can be defined in the terms of Syllabus, Exam Pattern, Eligibility etc.
+Agencies who conduct these exams have got their respective scenarios for organizing them.
+Characteristics which are the pillars of these two exams can be defined in the terms of Syllabus, Exam Pattern, Eligibility, etc.

-So, here we are presenting some major differences between these two examinations, which will help you to clear all your doubts and confusions.
+So, here we are presenting some major differences between these two examinations, which will help you to clear all your doubts and confusion.

-Candidates, who qualify any of these two exams can be eligible to avail Junior Research Fellowship.
-The Government provides financial assistance to the candidates in the form of fellowship to continue their work as researchers.
+Candidates, who qualify for any of these two exams can be eligible to avail Junior Research Fellowship.
+The Government provides financial assistance to the candidates in the form of fellowships to continue their work as researchers.

-The Junior Research Fellowship is offered through CSIR NET Examination to all those candidates who qualify this exam.
+The Junior Research Fellowship is offered through CSIR for both these examinations to all those candidates who qualify this exam.

 Under this JRF scheme, the tenure of fellowship is initially for three years.
 After completion of these three years of fellowship, work of the fellows will be evaluated by the experts.
 If the experts found it satisfactory, the tenure will be extended for three more years as Senior Research Fellowship.

-The stipend of a JRF selected candidates through CSIR NET Exam will be INR 25,000 per month plus HRA continuously for two years.
+The stipend of a JRF-selected candidate will be INR 31,000 per month plus HRA continuously for two years.

-Moreover, annual contingent of INR 20,000 will also be granted to the fellows.
+Moreover, an annual contingent of INR 20,000 will also be granted to the fellows.

-After successful completion of three years JRF the upgraded fellowship to SRF will be increased to INR 28,000 per month.
+After the successful completion of three years of JRF, the upgraded fellowship to SRF will be increased to INR 35,000 per month.

-Eligibility Criteria for an exam ensures the aspirants that they can appear in the test.
-The organizations identify the eligibility of an aspirant based on a few general rules like educational qualification and age limit to appear in the exam.
+Eligibility Criteria for an exam ensure the aspirants that they can appear in the test.
+The organizations identify the eligibility of an aspirant based on a few general rules like educational qualification and the age limit to appear in the exam.

-So, check out the eligibility and find the suitable exam for you.
+So, check out the eligibility and find a suitable exam for you.

 Candidates from India or pursuing their qualifying degree from other countries than India are eligible to appear in Graduate Aptitude Test.